What does BPA-free mean when it comes to kids' products?

 Today, we'd be hard-pressed to find a parent who hasn't heard the worries and concerns over the chemicals used to make plastic bottles.
 You see those "BPA-free" labels on baby bottles and sippy cups everywhere, but you still may be wondering how best to keep your child safe and healthy.

-You've most likely heard concerns over the chemicals in plastic bottles.
-What's the best way ensure your child's safety?
-Experts explain what you need to know about BPA and BPA-Free Products.
+So what's the best way ensure your child's safety?
+Here, experts explain what you need to know about BPA and BPA-free products.